openwallet-foundation/tac/docs/governance/project-annual-review-process.md

 ## Overview
 The TAC will undertake an annual review of all OpenWallet Foundation projects.
 This annual review will include an assessment as to whether:

-* each Lab is active and making adequate progress towards the Growth Stage
+* each Lab is active
 * each Growth Stage project is making adequate progress towards the Impact Stage
 * each Impact Stage project is maintaining progress to remain at the Impact Stage